 One way to keep kids from using their devices too much is to limit their access by time.
 In the Downtime settings, you can choose a start and end time for the period when they will not be able to use the device.

-Note that the apps defined in Always Allowed (as detailed in a section below) are not affected by the downtime limit.
+Note that the apps defined in Always Allowed (as discussed below) are not affected by the downtime limit.

-You can also customize the amount time limit by the day of the week.
+Select categories and/or apps, and apply time limits for each day, or customize the time limit by the day of the week.
 For example, you can let your kids play more games on the weekend.
-Tap Customize Days, then tap a day to adjust its settings.
+Click Custom (Mac) or tap Customize Days (iPhone or iPad), then tap a day to adjust its settings.

-Note that these categories are not perfect; they correspond to categories selected by developers when they submit apps to the App Store.
+Note that if you set limits on a category, any apps downloaded from the App Store in that category will also be limited.
+These categories are not perfect; they correspond to categories selected by developers when they submit apps to the App Store.
 For the most part, they’re fine; you won’t find games in the non-game category.
 But there may be some overlap.
-You also cannot see a full list of all the apps in each category.

 Irrespective of Downtime and App Limits settings, you can choose which apps are always allowed on the device.
 By default, Apple includes the Phone app, Messages, and Maps.
 It’s a good idea to make it possible for your kids to always access these, so you can stay in touch with them, and so they can find their way if they need to, but you can turn them off if you wish.